Wholesaling Vs Retailing: What’s The Difference?

-You can specifically target a tailored consumer base.
-By being the retailer, you can personally select the most likely channels to reach customers who need and want your product.
-This may be a brick and mortar shop or an online presence instead of, or in addition to, your physical shop.
-The important thing here is to ensure you’re reporting on these sales channels so that you can make changes quickly if needed.
+Retailing lets you specifically target a tailored consumer base.
+You can personally select the most likely channels to reach customers who need and want your product.
+This may be a brick-and-mortar shop, an online shop, or a mix of both.
+An important thing here is to ensure you’re reporting on these sales channels so that you can make changes quickly if needed.

-You’ll also be able to see who your best customers are, so perhaps you could target them with a personalized offer?
-On the other hand, you can also see which customers haven’t bought from you in, say, three months; you may want to send them a personalized email to get them to buy from you again.
+On the other hand, you can also see which customers haven’t bought from you in months; you may want to send them a personalised email to get them to buy from you again.

-Having control allows you to ensure that your brand identity isn’t diluted and isn’t damaged.
-You’re in control of where your product is seen, how it’s presented, and what other products it’s displayed alongside.
-You are in the power of the product’s marketing to ensure that the messages being put out to the world are consistent with how you want your product to be viewed.
+Having control allows you to ensure that your brand identity isn’t diluted or damaged.
+You’re in control of where your product is seen, how it’s presented, and what other products it’s displayed with.
+You are in control of the product’s marketing to ensure that the messages being put out to the world are consistent with how you want your product to be viewed.

 Price and Profit Margin

-When developing your retail strategy, you can decide for yourself what price you are going to sell your product for and at what profit margin.
-All of that profit will sit directly with you and won’t be shared with a wholesaler.
+When developing a retail strategy, you can decide for yourself the price you will sell your product and its profit margin.
+The entire profit will be yours and won’t be shared with a wholesaler.

-Now it’s up to you to choose the right model for your business.
-Take into consideration all the above factors that have been mentioned before selecting the business model.
-Evaluate how much control you would want to have over your brand, how much face-to-face contact with the customer you want to have, how much money you have in your bank to invest, and many more such factors.
-Hope this article will help you in making an informed decision.
+Evaluate how much control you would want over your brand, how much face-to-face contact you wish to have with the customer, how much money you have in your bank to invest, and many more such factors.
+We hope this article will help you make an informed decision, and we’re happy to help you get started.
 Do let us know in the comments section below.

 Yes, you can ship all your orders with us.
 Just sign into our platform and start shipping.